Daphne Pollard: Hollywood screen comedian

 After a long career on stage and aged in her late thirties, Mack Sennett signed her with great fanfare in June 1927, describing her as an "internationally famous musical comedy and vaudeville star."
 She was cast in several "Sennett Girl Comedies," two-reel productions designed to show off the beauty of Sennett's latest actresses.
 Other actresses featured in the girl comedy shorts were Carole Lombard, Anita Barnes, and Kathryn Stanley.
 Her first title was The Girl from Everywhere, with Pollard receiving title billing.
-Some of these films included short, two-strip technicolor sequences.
+Some of these films included short, two-strip Technicolor sequences.
 In these first movies for Sennett, Pollard demonstrated her talents as a comedian and dancer.
 Lombard and Pollard became close friends during the time they were working for Sennett.
-Lombard reportedly said "Daphne Pollard and I were just in hysterics the whole time.
-We used to pull the worst gags on...some of the boys."
+"Daphne Pollard and I were just in hysterics the whole time," Lombard recalled in 1929.
+"We used to pull some of the worst gags on Matty Kemp and some of the boys over there.
+You should have seen that lot when the boys ran riot with water hoses.
+Daphne Pollard, who was a real [Sennett] bathing girl because in every picture she made they turned the hose on her, was the best sport of the whole gang."
+In 1928 Sennett canceled all talent contracts and retooled his studio for the new talking pictures.
+Lombard commented on this: "I remember when she and I got our final notices that the studio was going to close down.
+Well, that was the only time we were out of hysterics on that lot."

-Pollard went on to work for Vitaphone, RKO Pictures and Universal Pictures.
-She memorably appeared in several Laurel and Hardy films of the mid-1930s, as a shrewish wife of Oliver Hardy in Thicker than Water (1935) and Our Relations (1936) and also as a maid in Bonnie Scotland (1935), achieving almost 60 screen credits in the seven years between 1928 and 1935.
-She continued to appear in occasional supporting roles into the early 1940s, again appearing briefly with Laurel and Hardy in The Dancing Masters (1943).
-Her final role was as Mrs. McGinnis in Kid Dynamite (1943).
+Pollard went on to work for RKO-Pathe, Universal Pictures, and finally Vitaphone.
+At the Vitaphone studio in Brooklyn, in 1934 and 1935, she was teamed with vaudeville comedian Shemp Howard for three knockabout two-reel comedies.
+These were directed by Lloyd French, who had been on the payroll of producer Hal Roach.
+In 1935 Roach signed her to work in Hollywood with Laurel and Hardy.
+She continued to appear in occasional supporting roles into the early 1940s, her final role was a gag appearance in Laurel & Hardy's The Dancing Masters (1943).

 Personal life

 In July 1911, aged 19, she married Ellington Strother Bunch, a journalist.

-Pollard's parents and five of her siblings joined her in the US after 1911, settling in Seattle.
+Pollard's parents and five of her siblings joined her in the United States after 1911, settling in Seattle.
 An older sister, Hilda, who had married, stayed in Melbourne.

 In early 1928, together with other former Pollard Lilliputan Opera Company members, she attended the Hollywood funeral of comedian Ted McNamara following his sudden death from pneumonia.

 Daphne Pollard died in Los Angeles in 1978, aged 86.